 - Is a slow internet connection making it difficult for someone to engage in the lesson?

 When you notice misbehaviors, get curious why it’s happening.
 Maybe something a student did really warrants a referral.
 It’s also possible students need alternative support given their specific remote circumstances.

 Step 4: Document

 In the end, some behaviors warrant documentation.
 With students out of your physical presence, you won’t likely see the same behaviors as a typical day in school.
 Disruption looks different.
 You won’t see students pushing each other on the playground or find too many dress code violations on Zoom…although I could be proven wrong.
 You might even see some behaviors every day that you never saw in your classroom.
-To keep your behavior data during this distance-learning period consistent with the beginning of the year, it’s important to
+To keep your behavior data during this distance-learning period consistent with the beginning of the year, it’s important to revisit your behavior definitions.

 Each problem behavior has a definition.
 What those behaviors look like in remote settings could be different.
 If you haven’t already, take the time to consider the misbehaviors you see right now.
 Talk with other teachers and your school-wide team.
 Categorize these new behaviors by your existing problem behavior definitions.
 One example looks like this:

 Responding to behavior is something you’re already doing every day.
 Documenting what you do only helps get you and your students the additional support necessary to get through this time a little more smoothly.